Welcome to the Volunteers in Medicine Website!

 Message from the President

-Volunteers in Medicine, Chattanooga will continue doing today and tomorrow what we have done for the past 7+ years, serving our friends and neighbors who have no medical insurance.
+Volunteers in Medicine, Chattanooga will continue doing today and tomorrow what we have done since 2005, serving our friends and neighbors who have no medical insurance.
 VIM Chattanooga remains committed to the well-being of the low income uninsured who need medical care.
 The Volunteers in Medicine Board of Directors will continue to evaluate current and future rulings and make any necessary changes.